apaluch01/ui-automation/README.md

 2. Architecture:

-   - WebDriverFactory - Convenient class that wraps Selenium (see https://www.selenium.dev/documentation/en/introduction/on_test_automation/) WebDriver and provides it to steps and pages
+   - configuration.WebDriverFactory - Convenient class that wraps Selenium (see https://www.selenium.dev/documentation/en/introduction/on_test_automation/) WebDriver and provides it to steps and pages

    - WebDriverManager - io.github.bonigarcia for dynamical fetching of WebDriver .exe files (see https://github.com/bonigarcia/webdrivermanager)